gamalielcabria/gamalielcabria.github.io/GLGY699_Genomics/Lesson4-1.md

 ## Sequencing: Short Reads vs Long Reads

-Next generation sequencing can be divided into two main categories: short and long reads sequencing.
-Short reads are sequencing of DNA with length 100-500 nucleotides (nt) and among the earliest version of high-throughput sequencing platforms (Roche Pyrosequencing, Illumina/Solexa's Sequencing-by-synthesis Technology, ThermoFisher's IonTorrent systems).
-Meanwhile, long read sequencing are among the newest innovation next generation sequencing platform able to sequence reads as long as 10,000 to 1 million nt.
+Next generation sequencing can be divided into two main categories: *short* and *long reads* sequencing.
+Short reads are sequencing of DNA with length **100-500 nucleotides (nt)** and among the earliest version of high-throughput sequencing platforms (Roche Pyrosequencing, Illumina/Solexa's Sequencing-by-synthesis Technology, ThermoFisher's IonTorrent systems).
+Meanwhile, long read sequencing are among the newest innovation next generation sequencing platform able to sequence reads as long as **10,000 to 1 million nt**.
 Among these are Pacific Biosciences' SMRT Sequencing for real-time sequencing and Oxford Nanopore Technology's portable nanopore sequencing.

 <br>